Skip to content

 Max total activities per user25

-Max live (ONGOING) activities per user5
+Max live (ongoing) activities per user5

-Max registered devices per user2
+Max registered devices per user2 (free) · 5 (paid)

 Max integration keys per user25